metafates/mangal/README.md

 - [cobra](https://github.com/spf13/cobra) and [viper](https://github.com/spf13/viper) - Responsible for the awesome CLI & config experience 🛠
 - [pdfcpu](https://github.com/pdfcpu/pdfcpu) - Fast pdf processor in pure go 📄
 - _And many others!_

-The project would definitely not be complete or even in a working state if it weren't for these dependencies.

 ### Contributors